001 – Circuit bent Nintendo Entertainment System, Critter and Guitari Video Synth, DIY Video Mixer

 Custom Nintendo Rom

-I start by creating my own Nintendo ROM.
+I started by creating my own Nintendo ROM.
 I mentioned No Carrier’s work before but this was a heavy influence for sure.
 I know I wrote the code myself but I was of course lifting inspiration from GalleryNES.
 I would create custom art for each show where I performed.

 Circuit Bent Nintendo